department-of-veterans-affairs/va.gov-team/user-research/Study 6/P8 notes.md

 ### Response

-- "Education and i would prob, i dont know what to do, prob go to learn how to apply
+- "Education and I would probably, I dont know what to do, probably go to learn how to apply."
-- i would start with learn because i dont know what to do
+- "I would start with learn because I dont know what to do."
 - scrolling down the page
 - went back to HP clicked on Check 911 GIB
-- found a button to view the GI Bill, clicked "to see how much money i have" -"i would click post 911 GIB first, then learn how"
+- found a button to view the GI Bill, clicked "to see how much money I have"
+- "I would click post 911 GIB first, then learn how"

+**SUCCESS**

 ## Fourth Task: Education Transfer - 5 minutes